arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '201':
           description: |
-            Is returned if the graph could be created and waitForSync is enabled for the `_graphs` collection, or given in the request.
+            Is returned if the graph can be created and `waitForSync` is enabled for the `_graphs` collection, or given in the request.
             The response body contains the graph configuration that has been stored.
           content: